A General Hidden State Random Walk Model for Animal Movement: Numerical Details

 \subsection{Finding the Global Maximum of the Likelihood Function}

 Due to the complexity of the model, the EM algorithm may converge to local or spurious maxima of the likelihood function.
 We have observed that the EM algorithm can quickly converge to spurious maxima (in less than 10 iterations).
-This is due to the fact that for some parameters in $\mathbf{\kappa}$, $\mathbf{\lambda}$ and $\mathbf{\pi}$, the likelihood is unbounded, a common phenomenon in the case of mixtures models Ingrassia and Rocci (2011).
+This is due to the fact that for some parameters in $\mathbf{\kappa}$, $\mathbf{\lambda}$ and $\mathbf{\pi}$, the likelihood is unbounded, a common phenomenon in the case of mixture models \cite{Ingrassia2011}.

 To deal with this, we run the EM algorithm with many random starting values for a few iterations and check for spurious and local solutions.
 We then choose the parameter values that yield the highest likelihood as the starting point of a new EM algorithm that we run until convergence.
-This strategy of combining short- and long-run EM algorithms to avoid possible local and spurious maxima is known as the 1em-EM algorithm Biernacki, Celeux and Govaert (2003).
-To obtain an estimate of the variance matrix of the maximum likelihood estimator we run one iteration of the quasi-Newton algorithm to obtain the value of the inverse of the hessian matrix of the observed log-likelihood function evaluated at the maximum likelihood estimates.
+This strategy of combining short- and long-run EM algorithms to avoid possible local and spurious maxima is known as the 1em-EM algorithm (\cite{Biernacki2003}).
+To obtain an estimate of the variance matrix of the maximum likelihood estimator we run one iteration of the quasi-Newton algorithm to obtain the value of the inverse of the Hessian matrix of the observed log-likelihood function evaluated at the maximum likelihood estimates.
 Here is an algorithmic description of this procedure. \\ \rule{\linewidth}{.5pt} \\ \textsc{Finding the global maximum of the observed log-likelihood function} \\ \rule{\linewidth}{.5pt} \\ \textbf{Preliminary step} : \begin{itemize}

 \item Let $\mathbf{\theta}_1,\dots,\mathbf{\theta}_N$ be $N$ random initial starting values.
 (In our application of this method, we chose $N=50$.)

 \item For $i=1,\dots,N$, run the EM algorithm until the first of (i) 50 iterations or (ii) the greatest relative difference in parameter value between successive iterations is less than 1\%.
 Denote the estimators obtained at the end of this step $\hat{\mathbf{\theta}}_i$, $i=1,\ldots,N$. \end{itemize}